Will the Fed move to lower interest rates?

 When inflation is present in the economy, then, the value of a mortgage bond drops, which leads to higher mortgage rates.

-The Federal Reserve adjourns from its first scheduled meeting of the year Wednesday afternoon.
-Current mortgage pricing may change within minutes.
+The Federal Reserve adjourns from its scheduled meeting on Wednesday afternoon.

 Current mortgage pricing isn’t predicted to change, but there are no guarantees when it comes to interest rates.